iandorsey00/geodata/README.md

     This will generate geodata's data products.
 On my system, generating the database and the data products takes about one minute.

+### Notes

+* When constructing the database, there will be many notes displayed regarding PlaceVectors and PlaceVectorApps that couldn't be created due to insufficient data.
+This is normal; many small places in the U.S. don't have enough data available for PlaceVector(App)s to be constructed.

 ## Data products

 Data products are available once they they have been saved by pickle to